The Gallus Labelfire is a

-The tried-and-tested modular system of the Gallus ECS 340 optimises the flexibility of the Gallus Labelfire.
+The proven modular system of the Gallus ECS 340 optimises the flexibility of the Gallus Labelfire.

-The fully integrated Gallus HMI is the central operating station that controls conventional and digital modules.
+The fully integrated Gallus HMI is the central operating station that controls the entire machine.

-Optional slitter avail-able in rotary blade or razor blade design.
+Optional slitter avail-able in rotary blade and/or razor blade design.